 An on-site, licensed, 4-star Parent Aware rated and NECPA nationally accredited program serves our youngest guests in three classrooms, providing developmentally appropriate curriculum and related assessments, and focusing on areas of development and kindergarten readiness that may be adversely affected by homelessness and other adversities.

 Family Fridays bring families together to enjoy activities such as movies, board games, bingo, monthly birthday parties, or other special events.

 Classes such as “Money in the Bank” teach adults basic financial skills including budgeting, savings, and professional communications skills.

 After school and evening programs for youth including one-on-one tutoring, homework assistance, and enrichment activities that promote social, emotional, intellectual, and physical growth.

-This program works with parents to educate them on typical child development, parenting resources, behavior management, and other related topics and connect parents with community resources.
+This program works with parents to educate them on typical child development, parenting resources, behavior management, and other related topics, and connect them with community resources.